doevelopper/cfs-osal/CodingStyleGuide.md

 The guiding principle should be that consistency with existing code is paramount, therefore in the interests of brevity, detailed justification for the rules has been omitted.

 The use of the words SHOULD, MUST etc., comply with RFC 2119.
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119].

 ## Naming Conventions